Michal-Atlas/DawnStorm/dawnstorm.md

 ### Weapon Classes

-Weapons apart from stated bonuses give you a free maneuver to use while wielding them and have an effect:
+Weapons apart from stated bonuses have a type and length (i.e. long piercing).
+These give you a free maneuver to use while wielding them and have an effect:

 |Weapon Classes||
 |:---:| :---:|